 anthropological hypotheses on the subject succinctly and completely explains its continued

 practice.
 Polyandry does not increase the biological fitness of offspring; in fact, it

 decreases the likelihood of transferring desired traits and alleles.
-The surplus of men in
+In the system of

-demonstrates its anomaly among marriage institutions of the world and further studies
+among marriage institutions of the world and further studies among other polyandrous

 cultures in India and Nepal are necessary to discover the benefits of polyandry in a